jonlpersson/ed-latimore/site/_drafts/how-to-cheer-yourself-up-5-methods-that-work.md

 ## Get physical

-When you get physically active, it's hard to stay in your head.
+When you're physically active, it's hard to stay in your head.
 One of the best ways to improve and maintain your mental health is to regularly engage in physical activity.&nbsp;

 There are numerous studies that show the negative relationship between physical activity and depression, but what do we know about the effect of any type of exercise has on boosting your mood?
 Well, it turns out that a group of researchers decided to aggregate and analyze multiple studies for—wait for it—[The Journal of Happiness Studies](https://link.springer.com/article/10.1007/s10902-018-9976-0){: target="_blank"}.